Censorship of GitHub: Blockage

 On January 21, 2013, GitHub was blocked in China using DNS hijacking.
 It was reported that the attack was carried out in response to political information posted on the platform.
 Confirming the block, a spokesperson for GitHub said: "It does appear that we're at least being partly blocked by the Great Firewall of China".
-The block was lifted on January 23, 2013 after an online protest on Sina Weibo.
+The block was lifted on January 23, 2013, after an online protest on Sina Weibo.

 Criticism

 Kai-Fu Lee brought attention to the block after posting about it on Sina Weibo.
 He derided the block, saying: "Blocking GitHub is unjustifiable, and will only derail the nation's programmers from the world, while bringing about a loss in competitiveness and insight."
 Lee's post was shared over 80,000 times.
-However, this website is still blocked in Tibet and Xinjiang Autonomous Regions.

 The Next Web called the block unfortunate, saying that "Chinese developers will have to play around with workarounds or find an alternative service when they want to work with their peers around the world."

 MITM attack

 Attack

 On January 26, 2013, GitHub users in China experienced a man-in-the-middle attack in which attackers could have intercepted traffic between the site and its users in China.
 The mechanism of the attack was through a fake SSL certificate.
 Users attempting to access GitHub received a warning of an invalid SSL certificate, which, due to being signed by an unknown authority, was quickly detected.
 A spokesperson for GitHub said: "Early last week, it appeared that GitHub was being at least partially blocked by the Great Firewall of China...
 After a couple days, it appeared that GitHub was no longer being blocked."
 NETRESEC performed forensics of the attack and determined that it was indeed an attack, due to the large number of router hops involved (6) and because the user submitting the packet capture was from China.

-This attack was performed again on March 26, 2020 on GitHub Pages and March 27, 2020 on GitHub.com.
+This attack was performed again on March 26, 2020, on GitHub Pages and March 27, 2020, on GitHub.com.